9 Things You Can Only Do in North Carolina’s Brunswick Islands

 While the Brunswick Islands offer enough adventures to fill several trips, these nine are the experiences you won’t find just anywhere.

-Standing at the Cape Fear River’s mouth for more than two centuries, Old Baldy is the elder statesman of North Carolina’s seven lighthouses.
-Today, instead of steering ships, it beckons visitors to car-free Bald Head Island.
+Standing at the Cape Fear River’s mouth for more than two centuries, Old Baldy is the elder statesman of NC’s seven lighthouses.
+Today, instead of steering ships, it invites visitors to car-free Bald Head Island.
 Follow the wooden stairs to the top, an easy climb that turns slightly more difficult if you continue up the ladder to the lantern room.
 Stop at Smith Island Museum, inside the keeper’s cottage, for a souvenir and local ecology lesson.

-Oak Island Lighthouse, across the Cape Fear and within sight of Old Baldy when skies are their Carolina bluest, is our state’s youngest lighthouse.
+Oak Island Lighthouse, across the Cape Fear and within sight of Old Baldy when skies are their Carolina bluest, is NC’s youngest lighthouse.
 Climbing the 153 feet requires a reservation and some nerve.
-Instead of stairs, you’ll scramble up a series of ship ladders to the top.
-There you’ll find panoramic views of Caswell Beach, whose gentle slope makes for spectacular shelling.
-The best time to go is right after the tide changes, when whelks, sand dollars and countless other varieties are exposed.
+Instead of stairs, you’ll scramble up a one-of-a-kind series of ship ladders to the top.
+There you’ll find panoramic views of Caswell Beach, which is a great spot for spectacular shelling.
+Pro tip: The best time to go is right after the tide changes, when whelks, sand dollars and countless other varieties are exposed.

 Watch the sun rise and set over the ocean from the same spot